carbon-design-system/carbon/docs/guides/support.md

 Ongoing support for the latest version Carbon and the previous version (which will be prioritized in that order)

-Being new on the maintainer team can be overwhelming and can often lead to feelings of imposter syndrome.
-Whether you are triaging new issues in Github or responding to Slack threads in our support channels, here are some responses that can help get the conversation moving for you.
+Whether you are new or a seasoned veteran, being a maintainer of the Carbon Design System can be overwhelming and can often lead to feelings of imposter syndrome.
+Whether you are triaging new issues in Github or responding to Slack threads in our support channels, here are some responses that can help get the conversation moving for you in case you get stuck.

 - “Could you share more about you’ve already tried?”
 - “Can you share more about your use-case?”
+- “Can you add a repro (reproduction) using Stackblitz?”
 - “After searching through FILL IN RESOURCE HERE, I was able to find this and thought it might be helpful...
 Let me know if that works.”